lifemikey/objectstorage-swift/interacting-in-portal.md

    ![Delete Object](/images/Delete_Object.png)
 4. Click **Yes** to delete the object.
 Click **No** to cancel the request.

 Objects can be deleted when they are no longer needed.
-After deleting an object, it can't be retrieved.
+After an object is deleted, it can't be retrieved.

 # Deleting a Container

-At any point in time, a container can be deleted from the cluster, so long as the container holds no data (files or folders).
-Before you can delete the container, all files and folders must also be deleted or, if they are still needed, can be copied, moved or downloaded to another location.
+At any point in time, a container can be deleted from the cluster, while the container holds no data (files or folders).
+Before you can delete the container, all files and folders must be deleted or, if they are still needed, they can be copied, moved, or downloaded to another location.

 1. Access the {{site.data.keyword.objectstorageshort}} screen on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 2. Click **Delete**.
 A **Delete Container** confirmation box appears.
 3. Click **Yes** to delete the container.
 Click **No** to cancel the request.

 After a container was deleted, it can't be retrieved.
-It must be re-added and all files or folders that were within the container must also be added back to the cluster.
+It must be readded and all files or folders that were within the container must also be added back to the cluster.